goodandev/Doublegram-Startup-Telegram-Scraper-Adder/README.md

 You can learn more on other editions of Doublegram on www.doublegram.me.

-Doublegram is compatible with Mac, Windows and Linux, you just need:
+Doublegram is compatible with Mac, Windows and Linux.